On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Deriving master equations from stochastic dynamics

-where the second-order term w.r.t. $\diff X_t$ depends on the specific process $(X_t)_{\geq0}$ and terms of order $\mathcal{O}(t^{3/2})$ and higher are neglected. \Cref{eq:conditionAB} imposes constraints on the forms of operators $A$ and $B$ depending on the SDE of the noise $\diff{X_t}$.
+where the second-order term w.r.t. $\diff X_t$ depends on the specific process $(X_t)_{\geq0}$ and terms of order $\mathcal{O}(t^{3/2})$ and higher are neglected.
+We note explicitly that these definitions do not make any assumptions on the stochastic process.
+Therefore, \Cref{eq:conditionAB} imposes constraints on the forms of operators $A$ and $B$ depending on the SDE of the noise $\diff{X_t}$.